 She glared at me but knew that I was right.

-We reached the Cybercuts factory at the neck of time.
+We reached the Cybercuts factory at the nick of time.
 Monkeys were starting to take note of us at an alarming rate and with an alarming intent.

 “This way,” Rose replied and pulled me along with her into an alley.
 She grabbed a piece of brick from the street and hurled it through one of the factory’s windows.
 She jumped up and balanced on the side of a dumpster, using her pistol handle to remove sharp pieces of glass still in the window gap.